catseye/Robin/README.markdown

 Instead of function values, Robin supplies _macros_ as the primitive abstraction.
-Robin's macros are somewhat like PicoLisp's one-argument lambas -- they do not automatically evaluate their arguments.
+Robin's macros are somewhat like PicoLisp's one-argument lambdas -- they do not automatically evaluate their arguments.
 Function values are built on top of macros, using the built-in macro `eval`.

 Like Erlang, Robin is purely functional except for message-passing.
 That is, functions have no side-effects, with the single exception of being able to send messages to, and receive messages from, other processes.
-All facilities of the operating system are modelled as such processes.
+All facilities of the underlying system are modelled as such processes.

 Robin supports a simple system of raising and handling exceptions.
 This helps define the semantics of otherwise undefined operations, such as trying to obtain the tail of a non-pair.

 Lastly, Robin unifies (to a degree) programming and static analysis.
-The language itself defines very few rules of static correctness.
+The language itself defines essentially no rules of static correctness beyond the basic rules about syntax.
 Static analyses are available in modules, just like any other kind of functionality, letting the programmer choose what level of pre-execution checking is applied to their code.

 [Erlang]:   http://erlang.org/
 [PicoLisp]: http://picolisp.com/